Fatboychummy-CC/SimplifyUI/Objects/UI/UIObject/README.md

 ### Methods (Excluding those inherited from `Instance`)
 * `Draw()`: Simply draws the [`UIObject`](#UIObject), also calling `UIObject:Draw()` on all children and `UIObject:Draw()` on all objects in the `Body`.
 * `Update()`: Updates this object's `ActualPosition` and `ActualSize` values in regards to the parent, also calling `UIObject:Update()` on all children.
-* `TweenPosition(UDim2 endPosition, EasingDirection easingDirection, EasingStyle easingStyle, float time, bool override, function callback): bool`: Smoothly move a [`UIObject`](#UIObject) to a new position.
+* `TweenPosition(UDim2 endPosition, EasingDirection easingDirection, EasingStyle easingStyle, float time, boolean override, function callback): boolean`: Smoothly move a [`UIObject`](#UIObject) to a new position.
-* `TweenSize(UDim2 endSize, EasingDirection easingDirection, EasingStyle easingStyle, float time, bool override, function callback): bool`: Smoothly resize a [`UIObject`](#UIObject) to a new size.
+* `TweenSize(UDim2 endSize, EasingDirection easingDirection, EasingStyle easingStyle, float time, boolean override, function callback): boolean`: Smoothly resize a [`UIObject`](#UIObject) to a new size.
-* `TweenSizeAndPosition(UDim2 endSize, UDim2 endPosition, EasingDirection easingDirection, EasingStyle easingStyle, float time, bool override, function callback): bool`: Smoothly move a [`UIObject`](#UIObject) to a new position and size.
+* `TweenSizeAndPosition(UDim2 endSize, UDim2 endPosition, EasingDirection easingDirection, EasingStyle easingStyle, float time, boolean override, function callback): boolean`: Smoothly move a [`UIObject`](#UIObject) to a new position and size.

 ## The different types of [`UIObject`](#UIObject)s